3D modeling vs Sculpting

 Sculpting

-3D sculpture, in the context of computer graphics and digital art, refers to the creation of three-dimensional objects or characters using digital sculpting techniques.
-It enables artists to manipulate virtual clay, allowing them to add or subtract material to craft intricate details, folds, and textures.
-3D sculpting represents a more artistic and intuitive method for developing 3D assets.
+3D sculpture in the context of computer graphics and digital art refers to the creation of three-dimensional objects or characters through digital sculpting techniques.
+It enables artists to manipulate virtual clay, adding or subtracting material to craft intricate details, folds, and textures.
+3D sculpting is a more artistic and intuitive way to develop 3D assets.

 The difference between 3D modeling vs Sculpting